-If the Tulsa Police Department, Sand Springs Police Department, Owasso Police Department, Muscogee (Creek) Nation Lighthorse Police Department or the Tulsa County Sheriff's Office is contacted about criminal activity occurring off-campus involving a member of the College community, the Police Department or Sheriff's Office may notify the TCCPD.
-However, there is no official policy requiring such arrest by the Police Department or Sheriff's Office and subject to Tulsa Community College proceedings.
+If the Tulsa Police Department, Sand Springs Police Department, Owasso Police Department, Muscogee (Creek) Nation Lighthorse Police Department, Cherokee Nation Marshal Service, Owasso Fire Department, Tulsa Fire Department, Sand Springs Fire Department, Berryhill Fire Department, or the Tulsa County Sheriff's Office are contacted about criminal activity occurring off-campus involving a member of the College community, the Police Department or Sheriff's Office may notify the TCCPD.

-TCC does not have officially recognize student organizations that own or control housing facilities outside of the TCC core campus.
-Therefore, local PD is not used to monitor and record criminal activity since there are non-campus locations of student organizations.
+TCC does not have officially recognized student organizations that own or control housing facilities outside of the TCC campus.
+Therefore, local PD is not used to monitor and record criminal activity at any such locations.